Follow @scope_views

 Venus

-A perfect dazzling crescent at 100x with a 5mm Nagler and virtually free of false colour in focus, but with a modest amount of false colour – proper green and purple – either side: a bit more than you get with, say, an FC-76 (a longer focus fluorite doublet, also made by Optron).
-By 142x you can’t focus the false colour away and the bright planet does shed a little stray light, but this is a seriously harsh test of an F5.6 doublet.
+A perfect dazzling crescent at 100x with a 5mm Nagler - virtually free of false colour in focus, but with a tint of green and purple either side, a bit more than you get with, say, a Takahashi FC-76 (a longer focus fluorite doublet, also made by Optron).
+By 142x there was some false colour and stray light in focus, but this is a seriously harsh test of an F5.6 doublet.

 Mars